sneekz85cat/notes/README.md

 - Today's programming wisdom: "Code is read more often than it's written.
 Strive for clarity and readability in your code as if it were a well-written story, because tomorrow, the one struggling to understand it might be you."

 In essence, this advice emphasizes that during the software development process, while efficiency and functionality are crucial, the maintainability and comprehensibility of your codebase are equally important.
 Writing clean, self-explanatory code saves time and reduces errors in the long run, benefiting both yourself and your collaborators.

+# 2024-03-01
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+Always strive to write clean, readable code that can be easily understood and maintained by others.
+Avoid unnecessary complexity and over-engineering; instead, focus on writing modular, scalable solutions.
+Remember, code is read far more often than it is written, so invest time in making it clear and concise."

+In essence, today's reminder is to value clarity and simplicity in your programming endeavors, keeping in mind that the best code is not necessarily the most intricate or extensive, but rather the most efficient and maintainable.